 Why Zirconia Crowns?

-A zirconia crown is made from an incredibly hard ceramic material that is practically indestructible.
-Because of this feature, zirconia is especially suited for posterior crowns and multi-unit bridges.
-Do you have patients in your practice that seem to wear out every restorative material known to man?
+A zirconia crown is made from a hard ceramic material that is practically indestructible.
+Due to this feature, zirconia dental crowns are well-suited for posterior crowns and multi-unit bridges.
+Do you have patients in your practice that seem to wear out every restorative material option?
 Zirconia’s durability is especially suited for patients with bruxism or a hard bite.

 USA-Made Crowns From a Reliable, High-Quality Zirconia Dental Lab